jambothecat/pythonfinalproject/README.md

 # PART THREE: The Good Stuff

-1) Choose browser of your choice. *For Safari, please refer to this tutorial on how to enable the in-browser webdriver.
+1) Choose either the Safari, Chrome, or the Firefox folder depending on which browser is available to you. *For Safari, please refer to this tutorial on how to enable the in-browser webdriver.
 There is no separate webdriver file for Safari like Chrome or Firefox: https://www.browserstack.com/guide/run-selenium-tests-on-safari-using-safaridriver*
 2) Edit "searchQueries.csv" in your program of choice to your desired search query.
 ONE ROW = ONE SEARCH QUERY
 3) Open up the command terminal.